ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

       <td>1</td>
       <td>Bitmap</td>
       <td>Configuration characteristics
-      - D7: Reserved (must be set to \b one for historical reasons)
+      - D7: Reserved (must be set to **one** for historical reasons)
       - D6: Self-powered
       - D5: Remote Wakeup
       - D4...0: Reserved (reset to zero)

-      A device configuration that uses power from the bus and a local source reports a non-zero value in \em bMaxPower to indicate the amount of bus power required and sets D6.
+      A device configuration that uses power from the bus and a local source reports a non-zero value in *bMaxPower* to indicate the amount of bus power required and sets D6.
 The actual power source at runtime can be determined using the GetStatus(DEVICE) request.
 If a device configuration supports remote wakeup, D5 is set to 1.</td>
     </tr>